 Get in Contact with Wingate, Russotti, Shapiro, Moses & Halperin, LLP Today

-You should not have to bear the costs of a concussion from a personal injury accident alone.
-At Wingate, Russotti, Shapiro, Moses & Halperin LLP, we are here to help you every step of the way in establishing a claim against your wrong-doer.
+You should not have to bear the costs of a concussion from an accident alone.
+At Wingate, Russotti, Shapiro, Moses & Halperin LLP, our NY personal injury lawyers are here to help you every step of the way in establishing a claim against your wrong-doer.
 We understand the hardship you or your loved one may endure and are committed to investing in your case.
-Visit our website today or call us at (212) 986-7353 for a free consultation.
+Call us at (212) 986-7353 for a free consultation.